Local GPs in Stockport are encouraging residents to get ‘appy’ and look after their health by using their smartphones and tablets.

 You can also set up favourites for faster access to the services you’re interested in and dial them directly from your app.

 There are links on it to videos about how best to take care of yourself if you are ill and how to prevent ill health.
 The app can also be used to send out reminders about health checks and screening entitlements.

 It’s also hoped the app will help to encourage high users of NHS services to get the right care in the right place.

 We now have WiFi installed at the practice which is free for our patients to use when they next visit the surgery, please look out for the log on details in the waiting room.
 Maybe you could.......

 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.
 Please visit the following website for further information:-

 We have today installed a hearing loop at the practice.
 A hearing loop is a special type of sound system for use by people with hearing aids.
 The hearing loop provides a magnetic, wireless signal that is picked up by the hearing aid when it is set to ‘T’ (Telecoil) setting.
 We hope this will help our hard of hearing patients have a better experience at the practice.

-Here at Adswood Road Surgery we believe in a fair and equal society for all lesbian, gay, bisexual and trans people and are currently in the process of achieving our Gold Award from the LGBT Foundation.
+Here at Adswood Road Surgery we believe in a fair and equal society for all lesbian, gay, bisexual and trans people and have recently achieved our Gold Award from the LGBT Foundation.
 The LGBT Foundation is a charity based provider of a wide range of services to over 40,000 lesbian, gay, bisexual and trans people each year.
 Please take a look at their website for further information:-

 Other useful websites:-